hellzerg/lain/README.md

 ## Features: ##

 * Features AES256 and SHA256 cryptography
-* Random password generator included
+* Advanced password generator included
 * Automatic lock when inactive
 * Start with Windows option
 * Custom salt override (using command-line or a file)